jnunyez/sysmoISIM-SJA2/README.md

 Done !
 ```

-Now we change current values of MCC=901,MNC=70 to MCC=000,MNC=01.
+SIMs come pre-provisioninged with 90170 as PLMN with adm keys.
+Now we change current values of MCC=901,MNC=70 to MCC=000,MNC=01 using these adm keys.
 To program any field we need the enter the pin-adm value for that card (ping-adm).
 Output should look like:

 ```
 ./pySim-prog.py -p 0 --type sysmoISIM-SJA2 --pin-adm=70725779 --mcc=001 --mnc=01 --imsi=901700000052989  --iccid=8988211000000529894 --opc=2987D4644B7E7D87162C1BCB48AB7C38 --ki=06D6D6903001C2058E7C386E138EFBA5